 As Earnhardt Ford grew, Tex developed a relationship with Lee Iacocca, then a corporate manager for Ford.
 When Lee accepted the position of CEO for the Chrysler Corporation in the early 1980s, he personally flew to Phoenix and asked Tex to become a franchise owner for Chrysler.
 Tex, with his keen intuition and respect for Iacocca, accepted the Chrysler franchise and was soon open for business at Baseline and Rural in Tempe.
 Thereafter, Tex acquired several more automobile franchises and he became widely known for his great deals and as the cowboy car dealer who rode a bull in his commercials.
 Tex' trademark slogan "that ain't no bull" was the ultimate truth in advertising.
 The "bull" he rode in the commercials was really a steer.

 Tex' sons, Hal and Jim Babe, eventually joined him in the business as did later, his grandsons, Dodge, Derby, and Bull.
 Together the Earnhardt family is at the helm of one of the southwest's largest automotive empires.
 Where family-owned and operated automotive companies are a rarity in this market, the Earnhardt family is at their dealerships daily and personally oversee its operations.
-Since 2010, the Earnhardt organization has continued to grow with the acquisitions of Rodeo Ford in Goodyear, Avondale Hyundai, North Scottsdale Hyundai, Rodeo Kia Phoenix, Liberty Kia in Prescott Valley, San Tan Hyundai, Earnhardt San Tan VW, and Earnhardt Buick GMC in Mesa and Scottsdale Lexus near Phoenix Sky Harbor airport.
-Earnhardt now has two Cadillac dealerships in Arizona: Earnhardt Cadillac, in Scottsdale and Earnhardt Chandler Cadillac.
+Since 2010, the Earnhardt organization has continued to grow with the acquisitions of Rodeo Ford in Goodyear, Avondale Hyundai, North Scottsdale Hyundai, Rodeo Kia Phoenix, Liberty Kia in Prescott Valley, San Tan Hyundai, Earnhardt San Tan VW, Earnhardt Buick GMC in Mesa and Earnhardt Lexus near the Biltmore in Phoenix.
+Earnhardt now has two Cadillac dealerships in Arizona: Earnhardt Cadillac in Scottsdale, and Earnhardt Chandler Cadillac.
 In 2014 Earnhardt opened two brand new AZ dealerships: Earnhardt Mazda in Scottsdale and Earnhardt Maserati in the SanTan Motorplex in Gilbert.
 Earnhardt acquired 3 more dealerships in 2016; Earnhardt Chevrolet in Chandler, Earnhardt Buick GMC Las Vegas, and Earnhardt Mazda Las Vegas.

 There are nearly 1,500 employees at Earnhardt Auto Centers and the Earnhardt family's dedication to the well-being of their employees is legendary.
 In hundreds of cases they have personally lent moral and financial support to employees who were facing an illness or family tragedy.
 Various charities and needy causes have also benefited from the Earnhardt's philanthropy.
 Inspired by the Earnhardt family, many of their employees participate in a company charity program called H.E.A.R.T., whereby individual donations are deducted from their paychecks and given to a different charity each month.